nyp-sit/iti121-2025s2/L7/setup_label_studio.md

 ```

 Now the ML backend server is started and listen on port 9090.

+### Change of IP address

+If your ip address changes (which happens when you connect your laptop to different wifi), you can update the ip address in the docker-compose.yaml and just stop the current container (CTRL-C) and restart the container using `docker-compose up`.

 # Integrate Label Studio with Machine Learning Backend